techno-tim/techno-tim.github.io/_posts/2023-06-18-mobile-homelab.md

 ## NIC (LAN)

 First I wanted to be sure I could connect to this device via LAN.
 This was as simple as just configuring the virtual machine to connect to the bridge on Proxmox.
 This means when I plug in a network adapter to a port dedicated as LAN, I can connect to anything running on the Proxmox bridge.
 This will be the local area network for all of my devices on this subnet.
-If you want, you can configure DHCP on this OpenWRT interface but I am going to do that later with PiHole or even pfSense later.
+If you want, you can configure DHCP on this OpenWRT interface but I am going to do that later with Pi-hole or even pfSense later.

 ## NIC (WAN)